gongahkia/the-archives/c/reverse_snake/README.md

 # `revsnek`

-made this while learning C, so the code is quite stinky
+made this while learning C, so the code is quite stinky, please give chance

 ![](./asset/sneako.png)